 You're ready to make a shift.
 You're fed up with feeling miserable at work.
 And you're struggling to know where to start.
-Natasha explains the art of beginning – and how despite the uncertainty, and even in the midst of COVID-19, you can take practical, positive steps towards a more fulfilling career.
+Natasha explains the art of beginning – and how despite the uncertainty, you can take practical, positive steps towards a more fulfilling career.

 Plato said, “The beginning is the most important part of the work.”